-Save the pigeons for the little notes that fit inside the tubes.
-I don’t need the Carrier Pigeons Union pecking at my windows again. :>
+(Don’t use pigeons.
+I don’t need the Carrier Pigeons Union pecking at my windows again.)

 I edit in Word, so any version of a Word doc is fine.

-Your manuscript should be double spaced in 11-point font.
+Your manuscript should be double spaced in 12-point font.

 Please use a basic readable font like Times or Times New Roman; the curly stuff that looks like handwriting is pretty but not practical at all for editing.

 Margins should be one inch all the way around (that’s top, bottom, left, and right — no cheating!)

 If your document isn’t formatted according to these guidelines, I can’t start editing.
 That means you have to wait longer for it to get done.
 Which means carrier pigeons visiting you with the bad news that you didn’t format the story correctly, and, believe me, you don’t want to mess with the CP mob. [voice drops to dramatic whisper] They’re scary!